Online, part-time

 Entry requirements

-A 2:1 honours degree (or above) or international equivalent in a social science, computer science/informatics or humanities subject.
+- A master's degree (or above) or international equivalent

 You’ll need to meet ONE of the following criteria: